sergiotarxz/Perl-Attribute-Validate/README.md

     install_gentoo([$computer1, $computer2], 'Tux');

-=head1 DESCRIPTION
+# DESCRIPTION

-This module allows you to validate your non-anonymous subs using the powerful attribute syntax of Perl, bringing easy type-checks to your code, thanks to L<Type::Tiny> you can create your own types to enforce your program using the data you expect it to use.
+This module allows you to validate your non-anonymous subs using the powerful attribute syntax of Perl, bringing easy type-checks to your code, thanks to [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny) you can create your own types to enforce your program using the data you expect it to use.

-=head1 INSTANCE METHODS
+# INSTANCE METHODS

 This module cannot and shouldn't be instanced.

-=head1 ATTRIBUTES
+# ATTRIBUTES

-=head2 Requires
+## Requires

     sub say_word: Requires(Str) {
         say shift;